 So far so good then – but how does it fair on usability?
 Well, generally fairly well, though there are a couple of minor niggles here.
 It doesn’t come with an anti-fog visor, which is a bit of a must these days, though there are plenty of anti-fog treatments available for you to try so it shouldn’t be too much of a problem if you do a spot of Ebaying to sort it out.
 It is worth noting though, that the first step of the visor is set quite high meaning that you can’t crack open the visor just a little.
 It’s up to you to decide whether this would be a problem; however, in my opinion it can be quite a pain as a small first opening is really useful, especially if it’s not got an anti-fog visor.

 Onto noise levels – well we’re moderately happy to report it’s not particularly noisy, though it’s not particularly quiet either.
 In any case, you’ll probably want to wear ear plugs for most journeys anyhow, so noise shouldn’t be a problem.

 So there you have it.
 If you’re looking for a low-priced lid with a mid-priced spec then it is definitely worth checking out.
 Duchinni have done a great job in producing a helmet that looks OK, is available at a really attractive price and has a good range of features.
 On first view at least, the Duchinni D405 is well worth a look.

 Best place to buy this Duchinni crash helmet?

-You can find it in both of our recommended stores below.
-And if you buy from either, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
+You can find it in our recommended store below.
+And if you buy from them, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
 Click here for more info on our recommended retailers.

 Click above to drop onto their Duchinni helmets pages or *quick view retailer T&Cs here.